flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 * [in Max](https://www.youtube.com/watch?v=XfNZzQPdPG0)
 * [in SuperCollider](https://www.youtube.com/watch?v=mxmMBvi3Cb0)

-Often the first activity we engage with students is to build a neural network that performs regression to control a synthesizer.
+Often the first activity we engage with learners is to build a neural network that performs regression to control a synthesizer.
 This gets learners making sound quickly and uses part of the toolkit that is often quite exciting for newcomers to machine learning to engage with (neural networks).
 This activity takes any where from 40-90 minutes depending on the class of learners.
 Here is a brief outline of the lesson plan:

 1. Share a [real world example](https://f003.backblazeb2.com/file/learnassets/examples/teaching-material/regressor-example.pdf) (including watching a [performance excerpt](https://vimeo.com/565771489)) of why someone might want to use a system like this.
 2. Using a [slides presentation](https://f003.backblazeb2.com/file/learnassets/examples/teaching-material/regressor-process.pdf) step through how we will be collecting training data and training the neural network, including some intuition about how the training process works.